Technics Linear Tracking Turntables (part 2)

 I never hear any speed instability with any of the Technics players I have or had at hand at all, but I think I am starting to understand the related effect of this, which seems to be faster start-stop transients, at the expense of less decay/sustain, when compared to belt-drive turntables.
 I’m still investigating this though, so wouldn’t want to make hard conclusions at this stage.

 For judging the DL1’s sound, I used the very same cartridge and stylus as I use in the SL7, and set up both players on the same platform.
 The DL1 can be said to be based loosely on the SL7, with most elements being the same except for the width of the player and without Quartz lock.
-Most importantly though, the upper part of the DL1 cabinet is made of plastic.
+Most importantly though, the upper part of the DL1 cabinet (to which the platter is mounted) is made of plastic.
 And this really shows in its sound, the DL1 sounding closer to the J3 than it does to the SL7.
 The latter sounds much more luxurious, full-bodied and rich.

 What I do like is that the DL1 doesn’t have a record clamp, as I routinely remove it from the players that do have it, leaving a rather “work in progress-esque” exposed well in the cover when it is open.